merakmarey/madFurry/README.md

 - Multiple final destinations.

-You can add multiple final destinations, madFurry will alternate the final destination for each plotting process to distribuite the competed plots among all the destinations on the list.
+You can add multiple final destinations, madFurry will alternate the final destination for each plotting process to distribuite the completed plots among all the destinations on the list.

 - Continuos mode